Building information modeling: United Kingdom

 In May 2011 UK Government Chief Construction Adviser Paul Morrell called for BIM adoption on UK government construction projects.
 Morrell also told construction professionals to adopt BIM or be "Betamaxed out".
 In June 2011 the UK government published its BIM strategy, announcing its intention to require collaborative 3D BIM (with all project and asset information, documentation and data being electronic) on its projects by 2016.
 Initially, compliance would require building data to be delivered in a vendor-neutral 'COBie' format, thus overcoming the limited interoperability of BIM software suites available on the market.
 The UK Government BIM Task Group led the government's BIM programme and requirements, including a free-to-use set of UK standards and tools that defined 'level 2 BIM'.
 In April 2016, the UK Government published a new central web portal as a point of reference for the industry for 'level 2 BIM'.
 The work of the BIM Task Group then continued under the stewardship of the Cambridge-based Centre for Digital Built Britain (CDBB), announced in December 2017 and formally launched in early 2018.

 Outside of government, industry adoption of BIM since 2016 has been led by the UK BIM Alliance, an independent, not-for-profit, collaboratively-based organisation formed to champion and enable the implementation of BIM, and to connect and represent organisations, groups and individuals working towards digital transformation of the UK's built environment industry.
 In November 2017, the UK BIM Alliance merged with the UK and Ireland chapter of BuildingSMART.
-In October 2019, CDBB, the UK BIM Alliance (Note: In October 2022, the UK BIM Alliance rebranded as 'nima'.) and the BSI Group launched the UK BIM Framework.
+In October 2019, CDBB, the UK BIM Alliance (since October 2022, known as 'nima') and the BSI Group launched the UK BIM Framework.
 Superseding the BIM levels approach, the framework describes an overarching approach to implementing BIM in the UK, giving free guidance on integrating the international ISO 19650 series of standards into UK processes and practice.
+The CDBB closed in March 2022.

 National Building Specification (NBS) has published research into BIM adoption in the UK since 2011, and in 2020 published its 10th annual BIM report.
 In 2011, 43% of respondents had not heard of BIM; in 2020 73% said they were using BIM.